dbt-labs/jaffle_shop_metrics/models/overview.md

 `jaffle_shop` is a fictional ecommerce store.

-This [dbt](https://www.getdbt.com/) project is for testing out code.
+This [dbt](https://www.getdbt.com/) project is for testing out code only.

 The source code can be found [here](https://github.com/clrcrl/jaffle_shop).